mxsjoberg/md2website/pages/journal.md

+-* toc

 # Journal

-This page contains my day-to-day unstructured and unfiltered notes.
-I might consolidate notes into posts later.
+This journal contains my unstructured and unfiltered notes.
+I might consolidate parts and add to [/notes](/notes.html) or as blog post later.

 ---